billidani7/CaloriesMVVM/README.md

 8. `searchFoods(query:)` method makes the API Call.
 See details below.

 9. Fetching data from the server, or parsing a blob of JSON, happens on a background queue, updating the UI must happen on the main queue.

+10. Takes the results it receives from the publisher chain and assigns them to the `foodResults` array.

 ## View
 ```swift